Flora of Cantabria: Alpine level

-The last altitudinal level in Cantabria is the alpine level, restricted only to the highest mountain peaks of the Picos de Europa and Peña Prieta.
-In these biotopes, located from 2200 meters of altitude, the abundant presence of snow and the abrupt relief prevent the development of the soil.
-The result is the impossibility for woody vegetation to develop, so the ecological climax in these alpine environments is a natural grassland that varies greatly with the conditions of the substrate.
+The last altitudinal level in Cantabria is the alpine level, restricted to the highest mountain peaks of the Picos de Europa and Peña Prieta.
+In these biotopes, located at 2200 meters of altitude, the abundant presence of snow and the abrupt relief prevents the development of the soil.
+The result is that it is impossible for woody vegetation to develop, so the ecological climax in these alpine environments is a natural grassland that varies greatly with the conditions of the substrate.
 On limestone substrates, mostly in Cantabria, a dense grassland appears, very characteristic, with species such as Elyna myosuroides or Salix breviserrata.
-In long snow-covered substrates, on more acid soils, present only on the summit of Peña Prieta, the grasslands are formed by species such as Festuca eskia, Juncus trifidus or Luzula hispanica.
+In long snow-covered substrates, on more acid soils, present only on the summit of Peña Prieta, grasslands are formed by species such as Festuca eskia, Juncus trifidus or Luzula hispanica.

 Finally, on the rocks of the rocky walls, taking advantage of the cracks and small landings where some soil accumulates, small species of great ecological importance develop.
 In these environments, endemic species such as Aster alpinus, Sempervivum vicentei cantabricum or Armeria cantabrica stand out.

 Protected flora species

-In Cantabria, the Regional Catalog of Threatened Species is developed in Decree 120/2008 of December 4, 2008, which regulates the regional catalog of threatened species as established in Cantabria Law 4/2006, of May 19, 2006, on Nature Conservation, which presumably includes flora species.
-This is in spite of the fact that even before the Spanish Law 4/1989, of 27 March, on the Conservation of Natural Spaces and Wild Flora and Fauna, many protectionist provisions had been published in Cantabria, one of them for algal flora, Order of 6 February 1984; BOC of 22 February.
+In Cantabria, the Regional Catalog of Threatened Species was laid out in Decree 120/2008 of December 4, 2008, which regulates the regional catalog of threatened species as established in Cantabria Law 4/2006, of May 19, 2006, on Nature Conservation, which presumably includes flora species.
+This is in spite of the fact that, even before the Spanish Law 4/1989, of 27 March, on the Conservation of Natural Spaces and Wild Flora and Fauna, many protectionist provisions had been published in Cantabria, one of them for algal flora, ordered on 6 February 1984; BOC on 22 February.

-Cantabria was the first Autonomous Community to develop a law for the protection of trees, Law 6/1984 of October 29, 1984, on the protection and promotion of native forest species.
-This law establishes the native forest species (common oak, sessile oak, Pyrenean oak, holly, holm oak, Portuguese oak, cork oak, beech, chestnut, ash, maple, linden, elm, birch, alder, yew, Scots pine, poplar, whitebeam) and the figure of Singular Tree.
+Cantabria was the first Autonomous Community to develop a law for the protection of trees, Law 6/1984 of October 29, 1984, on the Protection and Promotion of Native Forest Species.
+This law establishes native forest species (common oak, sessile oak, Pyrenean oak, holly, holm oak, Portuguese oak, cork oak, beech, chestnut, ash, maple, linden, elm, birch, alder, yew, Scots pine, poplar, whitebeam) and the figure of the Singular Tree.

-An order of March 4, 1986 declares the yew (Taxus baccata) a protected forest species.
+An order of March 4, 1986, declared the yew (Taxus baccata) a protected forest species.

-The Catalog of Singular Trees of Cantabria, approved by order of May 28, 1986, in compliance with the aforementioned autonomous legislation, has been expanded in successive orders and represents the only specific protection of plant species in Cantabria.
-It includes and protects 214 specimens of trees of exceptional value, either for their beauty, size, longevity, species or symbolic character of many of them.
+The Catalog of Singular Trees of Cantabria, approved by order on May 28, 1986, in compliance with the aforementioned autonomous legislation, has been expanded in successive orders and represents the only specific protection of plant species in Cantabria.
+It includes and protects 214 specimens of trees of exceptional value, either for their beauty, size, longevity, species or symbolic character.

 On the other hand, the Habitat Directive includes a series of flora and fauna taxa whose conservation is a priority for the European Union.
 The species of flora present in Cantabria that are included in the Habitat Directive are the following:

 Redwoods of Monte Cabezón, declared a Natural Monument.